-The exhibition will begin at Musée des beaux-arts Le Locle, Switzerland, in early 2018 and will be available subsequently starting in June of 2018.
+The exhibition will begin at Musée des beaux-arts Le Locle, Switzerland, in Summer 2019 and will be available subsequently beginning in Fall 2019

 Related News Summaries